tehmoon/cryptocli/README.md

 FileTypes:
  file://
 	Read from a file or write to a file.
 Default when no <filetype> is specified.
+Truncate output file unless OUTFILENOTRUNC=1 in environment variable.
  pipe:
 	Run a command in a sub shell.
 Either write to the command's stdin or read from its stdout.
 ```